Typescript sdk

 Options:

 • --project <project-id> - Required.
-Project ID to list graphs for
+Project ID to list agents for

 • --tenant-id <tenant-id> - Tenant ID